-The 72nd became the First Battalion Seaforth Highlanders (Ross-shire Buffs, the Duke of Albany's) Regiment.
-The 78th became the Second Battalion.
+The 72nd became The 1st Battalion Seaforth Highlanders (Ross-shire Buffs, the Duke of Albany's) Regiment.
+The 78th became its 2nd Battalion.
 In 1884, Prince Leopold the Duke of Albany, became colonel-in-chief.

 1 July 1881 The 72nd Regiment became The 1st Battalion Seaforth Highlanders (Ross shire Buffs) The Duke of Albany's.

 26 Jan 1897 The 1st/Seaforth Highlanders embarked at Southampton from Aldershot.
 It disembarked in Malta on 3 February.

 It had an average strength of 870 men.
 It had 1395 admissions (1603.4/1000 mean strength) into hospital with 18 deaths (20.69/1000 mean strength).
 16 invalids returned to England.

 Its average constantly sick was 64.07 (73.64/1000 mean strength).
 The average sick time to each soldier was 26.88 days.
 The average duration of cases of sickness was 16.76 days.

 22 Mar 1897 The 1st/Seaforth Highlanders embarked for Crete.
 British troops formed part of the Cretan International Force and were encamped in Crete from 24 March 1897 onwards.